manishdevraj/jarvis/README.md

 [source](src/main/java/org/javainaction/linkedlist)

-Set of problem statements where we are required to either merge or re-arrange a linked in certain way, find duplicate or remove Nth value from end Or reverse linked list from middle or from two ranged index values.
+Set of problem statements where we are required to either merge or re-arrange a linked in certain way, reverse a linked list from middle or from two ranged index values.

-It heavily uses fast slow pointer technique but additional complexity arround reversing linked list and maintaining links between nodes.
+It heavily uses fast slow pointer technique but additional complexity around reversing linked list and maintaining links between nodes.

-* Add two numbers like arithmetic equation
+* Reverse nodes between given two indices
-* Merge two linked list
+* Reverse every K alternate nodes
-* Swap node pairs or from certain indices
+* Reverse every K elements
-* Reverse linked list from certain indices
+* Reverse nodes in K groups
-* Remove duplicates
+* Rotate a linked list
-* Remove node from X location in linked list
+* Reverse every eve value nodes in linked list keep odds intact

 ### [[⬆]](#toc) <a name='bfs'>Breath first search problem</a>